• HOME

 Book main vendors

-Based on what you have gathered, from the discussion with your bridal party and reviewing your checklist, this is where you decide if you would need a wedding planner to help you further as you move along your wedding planning.
+Based on what you have gathered, from the discussion with your bridal party and reviewing your checklist, this is where you decide if you would need a wedding planner to help you further as you move along with your wedding planning.

 The main vendors are photographers, videographers, caterers, and decorators.
 Usually, these vendors are the ones that get booked way in advance.
 If you have some quite popular vendors, they will need to be booked asap when you book your venue.